nystudio107/retour/README.md

 ### 1.0.8 -- 2016.05.10

 * [Fixed] Fixed an issue with Retour and MySQL running in strict mode (which is the default in 5.7+)
+* [Fixed] Retour will no longer try to save a record with a null id (caused a CDbCommand exception)
 * [Improved] Updated the README.md

 ### 1.0.7 -- 2016.05.07